MicrosoftDocs/mesh-docs/mesh/Create/getting-started/mesh-101-tutorial/mesh-101-03-visual-scripting.md

 > [!TIP] You may want to take a moment here to examine some of the components for the **Button** GameObject:
 >
->- *Mesh Interactable Properties*: This makes *Button* an object that you can interact with.
+> *Mesh Interactable Properties*: This makes *Button* an object that you can interact with.
 This component helps to track interactions--note that in the image below it has some "hover" settings chosen.
-You can learn more about this component in our article named *Mesh Object and Avatar Interactions*.
+You can learn more about this component in our article named [*Mesh Object and Avatar Interactions*](../../design-and-develop/enhance-your-environment/object-avatar-interactions.md).
 >
-> - *Script Machine*: This has a script graph named *Button Base Behaviour.*
+> *Script Machine*: This has a script graph named *Button Base Behaviour.*
 >
 >   ![A screenshot of a video play Description ](../../../media/sample-mesh-101/208-playvideobutton-components-v2.png)
 >